Waler: World War I

 In the First World War, 121,324 Walers were sent overseas to the allied armies in Africa, Europe, India and Palestine.
 Of these, 39,348 served with the First Australian Imperial Force, mainly in the Middle East, while 81,976 were sent to India.
-Due to the costs said to be incurred for "returning horses home" with their mounts and perhaps to a lesser extent, quarantine restrictions, only one Waler is known to have been returned to Australia; "Sandy", the mount of Major-General W.T.
-Bridges, an officer who died at Gallipoli in May 1915.
+Due to the costs said to be incurred for "returning horses home" with their mounts and perhaps to a lesser extent, quarantine restrictions, only one Waler is known to have been returned to Australia; "Sandy", the mount of Major-General W. T. Bridges, an officer who died at Gallipoli in May 1915.

-The English cavalry officer, Lt Col RMP Preston DSO, summed up the Australian Light Horses' performance in his book, The Desert Mounted Corps: "… (November 16th, 1917) The operations had now continued for 17 days practically without cessation, and a rest was absolutely necessary especially for the horses.
+The English cavalry officer, Lt.
+Col. R. M. P. Preston DSO, summed up the Australian Light Horses' performance in his book, The Desert Mounted Corps: "… (November 16th, 1917) The operations had now continued for 17 days practically without cessation, and a rest was absolutely necessary especially for the horses.
 Cavalry Division had covered nearly 170 miles…and their horses had been watered on an average of once in every 36 hours….
-The heat, too, had been intense and the short rations, 9½ lb of grain per day without bulk food, had weakened them greatly.
+The heat, too, had been intense and the short rations, 9-1/2 lb of grain per day without bulk food, had weakened them greatly.
 Indeed, the hardship endured by some horses was almost incredible.
 One of the batteries of the Australian Mounted Division had only been able to water its horses three times in the last nine days - the actual intervals being 68, 72 and 76 hours respectively.
 Yet this battery on its arrival had lost only eight horses from exhaustion, not counting those killed in action or evacuated wounded.